Optable/optable-web-sdk/README.md

 <input type="text" id="email" value="some.email@address.com" />
 ```

-## Integrating GAM360
+## Integrating with GAM360

+The Optable Web SDK can fetch targeting keyvalue data from a sandbox and send it to a [Google Ad Manager 360](https://admanager.google.com/home/) ad server account for real-time targeting.
+It's also capable of intercepting advertising events from the [Google Publisher Tag](https://developers.google.com/doubleclick-gpt/guides/get-started) and logging them to a sandbox via the **witness API**.

+### Targeting key values

-Loading the Optable SDK via a `script tag` on a web page which also uses the [Google Publisher Tag](https://developers.google.com/doubleclick-gpt/guides/get-started), we can further extend the `targeting` example from the **npm module** section above, to show an integration with a [Google Ad Manager 360](https://admanager.google.com/home/) ad server account:
+Loading the Optable SDK via a `script tag` on a web page which also uses the [Google Publisher Tag](https://developers.google.com/doubleclick-gpt/guides/get-started), we can further extend the `targeting` example above to show an integration with a [Google Ad Manager 360](https://admanager.google.com/home/) ad server account:

 ```html
 <!-- Optable SDK async load: -->